- How to buy cryptocurrency in Canada

 These wallets store crypto in a cloud, which you can then access from your personal computer.
-Though online wallets are convenient to use, investors will have to store their private key online, which makes them a little riskier.
+Though online wallets are convenient to use, you will have to store your private key online, which makes them a little riskier.

 Unlike online wallets, desktop wallets store crypto directly on a personal computer.
 It won’t be accessible from anywhere (as it would be with a mobile or online wallet).
 But desktop wallets are typically more secure, especially if the desktop isn’t connected to the internet.

 Hardware wallets store a private key on an external drive, which can help an investor access their crypto from multiple devices.
-Because hardware wallets are completely offline, they can help investors safeguard their wallet from cyberattacks.
-For large crypto amounts, investors may want to consider getting a hardware wallet.
+Because hardware wallets are completely offline, they can help you safeguard your wallet from cyberattacks.
+For large crypto amounts, you may want to consider getting a hardware wallet.

 Debit crypto cards take the “loading step” out of the process.
-The card is linked directly to a crypto wallet, and, as long as the retail store accepts the debit crypto card, it can be used on point-of-sale devices.
-The exchange from crypto to CAD happens on the spot, allowing users to make purchases quickly.
-The only problem with debit crypto cards: in Canada, investors don’t have that many options.
-Though that may change in the future (especially with crypto credit cards on the horizon), for now interested investors will have to select a card from a very limited supply.
+The card is also linked to your crypto wallet, but it can also be used directly on point-of-sale devices.
+The exchange from crypto to CAD happens on the spot, allowing you to quickly make purchases.

 A small (but growing) number of retailers will accept cryptocurrency (usually Bitcoin) as a form of payment.
 That means, investors can buy goods and services without exchanging crypto for CAD, which can save time and money in fees.

 Find a payment processor that accepts crypto